ttrreevvoorr/gibson/README.md

 </p>

 # No longer supported
 Sorry.
 This code was written in a weekend, and wasn't built the way it should have been.
-Features were rushed, and has resulted in instability and crashed as it has been used more and more.
+Features were rushed, and resulted in instability and crashes as it was used more and more.
 A newer version of this may come in the future, likely written in a different language.
 Thanks for using Gibson.